How will you fund 20 or 30 years of retirement?

 Variable annuities are long-term investments designed for retirement purposes.
 You should carefully consider the investment objectives, risks, charges and expenses of the investment options before purchasing a contract or investing money.
 These contracts have limitations and are sold by prospectus only.
 The prospectus contains important information about the annuity contract, including fees and charges, investment options, death benefits, and annuity payout options.
 Optional income riders carry additional costs and may have limitations or restrictions.
 To obtain a prospectus or the underlying portfolio prospectuses, please contact your Allstate Personal Financial Representative.
 Please read the product prospectuses carefully before purchasing a contract or sending money.
 Guarantees offered are subject to the claims-paying ability of the issuing company.

 Securities offered by Personal Financial Representatives through Allstate Financial Services, LLC (LSA Securities in LA and PA).
 Registered Broker-Dealer.
 Member FINRA and SIPC, Main Office: 2920 South 84th Street, Lincoln, NE 68506, 877-525-5727.
-Life insurance and fixed annuities issued by Allstate Life Insurance Company: Northbrook, IL; Lincoln Benefit Life Insurance Company: Lincoln, NE; and American Heritage Life Insurance Company: Jacksonville, FL.
-In New York, Allstate Life Insurance Company of New York: Hauppauge, NY.
+Life insurance issued by Allstate Life Insurance Company, Home Office, Northbrook, IL; Lincoln Benefits Life Insurance Company, Lincoln, NE.
+In New York, Allstate Life Insurance Company of New York, Hauppauge, NY.

 < back to articles